hail-is/hail/hail/python/hail/docs/experimental/vcf_combiner.rst

 larger sparse matrix tables.

 What this module provides:
-    - Sensible ways to transform input gVCFS.
+    - A Sensible way to transform input gVCFS.
-    - Combining functions
+    - The combining function.

 What this module does not provide:
     - Any way to repartition the data.

+There are two additional functions of note for working with sparse data in the main experimental module :func:`.sparse_split_multi`, which splits multi-alleleics in a sparse matrix table, and :func:`.densify` which converts a sparse matrix table to a dense one.

 .. currentmodule:: hail.experimental.vcf_combiner